Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/controls/groupedit/fa_limited-lookup-age.en.md

 ---
-title: the Limit for LookUp in AjaxGroupEdit
+title: The Limit for LookUp in AjaxGroupEdit
 sidebar: flexberry-aspnet_sidebar
 keywords: Flexberry ASP-NET
 toc: true